amaxj95/amaxj95/README.md

 Tests here include initial designs for automation of forms and site feature testing.

 <!--
-- 🔭 I’m currently working on www.differentstream.com a trash and waste Upcycling Application
+- 🔭 I’m currently working a trash and waste Upcycling Application
 - 🌱 I’m currently learning better python practices and business management practices
 - 👯 I’m looking to collaborate on IoT projects and mobile app development
 - 💬 Ask me about Automation, CI/CD pipelines, and System Test design